sfera-labs/strato-pi-max-kernel-module/README.md

 You can write and/or read these files to configure, monitor and control your Strato Pi Max.
 The kernel module will take care of performing the corresponding GPIO or I2C operations.

-Some properties corresponds to configuration parameters.
-Some are permanently saved each time they are changed, so that their value is retained across power cycles.
-Other are not persistent, i.e. their values are reset to default after a power cycle.
-To change the default values use the `system/config` file (see below).
+Properties with the `_config` name suffix correspond to configuration parameters whose values are persisted and retained across power cycles.
+The configuration parameters with attribute `CR` (see the <a href="#attributes">attributes table</a> below) are effective immediately, while those marked with `C` only store the value which will be copied to their "runtime" counterpart (same property name without `_config` suffix) upon power-up.

+> [!NOTE]
+> A *power-up* occurs when:
+>
+> - the unit is powered on (main power supply connected);
+> - a power cycle is explicitly initiated via `power/down_enabled`; or
+> - a power cycle is initiated by another process configured to do so (e.g. watchdog timeout expiration).
+>
+> A software reboot of the compute module does **not** correspond to a power-up.

-This allows us to have a different configuration during the power up phase, even after an abrupt shutdown.
-For instance, you may want a short watchdog timeout while your application is running, but it needs to be reset to a longer timeout when a power cycle occurs so that Strato Pi Max has the time to boot and restart your application handling the watchdog heartbeat.
+This allows us to have a different configuration for the next power-up phase, whether after a planned or abrupt power-off.
+For example, it enables switching the boot SD card while the compute module is off or setting a short watchdog timeout only while your application (which manages the watchdog heartbeat) is running; the timeout is then reset to a longer duration when a power cycle occurs, ensuring the compute module has enough time to boot and restart your application.

 <a name="attributes"></a>